Actively Recruiting

 - Current limb immobilization or inability to walk independently

-- Malignant diseases with progressive last follow-up
+- Malignant disease with progression at last follow-up

-- Treatment with thrombopoietin receptor agonist within 3 months
+- Treatment with thrombopoietin receptor agonist within 3 months before inclusion

-- Ongoing corticosteroid treatment at high doses
+- Ongoing corticosteroid treatment at specified high doses

 - Known hemophilia